lqhuang/blog/notes/2023-12-01-why-do-common-rust-packages-depend-on-c-code.md

 Basically, the TL;DR points are:

 - C ABIs
-- C is your operating system’s interface
+- C is your operating system's interface
 - C ABIs are difficult to separate from the C language
 - C ABIs are difficult to separate from C toolchains